Skip to Content

 Using The Right Stitch for The Job

-Saddle stitch is perfect for durability, while running stitch works for simpler designs.
+Saddle stitch offers unmatched durability, while running stitch works for lightweight pieces.

 Tips for Smooth and Even Stitching